sanchitkhthpalia/ACS_Weather/README.md

 ## API

-The Weather Dashboard uses the [OpenWeatherMap API](https://openweathermap.org/api) to fetch the weather data.
-You will need to replace the `API_KEY` variable in the `index.html` file with your own API key from OpenWeatherMap.
+The Weather Dashboard uses the [Open-Meteo API](https://open-meteo.com/) to fetch the weather data.
+This is a free API that requires no registration or API key, making it easy to use and deploy.

 ## Contributing